kenjis/ci-phpunit-test/docs/HowToWriteTests.md

 	}
 ~~~

-**Note:** When you have never loaded a class with CodeIgniter loader, if you make mock object for the class, your application code may not work correclty.
-If you have got error, please try to load it before getting mock object.
+**Note:** When you have not loaded a class with CodeIgniter loader, if you make a mock object for the class, your application code may not work correclty.
+If you have got an error, please try to load it with CodeIgniter loader, before getting the mock object.

 See [working sample](https://github.com/kenjis/ci-app-for-ci-phpunit-test/blob/v0.9.0/application/tests/controllers/Mock_phpunit_test.php).